 - From Alcudia: 2-Hour Glass Bottom Boat Trip to Coll Baix (check availability)

-A weekend in Mallorca with kids
+How to spend 3 days in Mallorca with kids

-Day 1 – Palma de Mallorca
+Day 1 – Exploring Palma de Mallorca

 Valdemossa

-Located just 17 km from the famous capital of the island, La Palma, Valldemossa is nestled amidst the stunning landscapes and magical cliffs of the Sierra de Tramuntana, one of Spain’s top natural landmarks.
 In 1828, the composer Frédéric Chopin and the French writer George Sand spent a winter here, enjoying the town’s peaceful atmosphere.
 According to Chopin, Valldemossa was “the most beautiful place in the world.”
-Over the years, the town has also attracted numerous Hollywood celebrities, such as Michael Douglas and Catherine Zeta-Jones, who have also stayed in this charming village.
-Valldemossa is also the birthplace of Mallorca’s patron saint, Santa Catalina Thomas.
-We arrived around 10 a.m., and it was incredibly charming.
-However, Valldemossa can get very touristy during the summer months, so if possible, try to visit earlier in the morning to enjoy it at its best.
+Over the years, the town has also attracted numerous Hollywood celebrities, such as Michael Douglas and Catherine Zeta-Jones, who have stayed in this charming village.

 Soller